OpenBB-finance/OpenBB/website/content/economy/bigmac/_index.md

                         Export or figure into png, jpg, pdf, svg (default: )
 ```

-Sample usage, which gets the index for 7 countries:
+Sample usage, which gets the index for 7 different countries:
 ```
 bigmac -c USA,EUR,MEX,CAN,UAE,RUS
 ```